kootie/blendifi/README.md

 # Stellar DeFi Hub

 A comprehensive DeFi application built on Stellar that integrates swap functionality, lending/borrowing through Blend pools, and staking rewards.
-The frontend is built with React, TypeScript, and integrates with the Stellar blockchain using Freighter wallet.
+The frontend is built with React, TypeScript, and integrates with the Stellar blockchain using Freighter wallet and Soroban smart contracts.

 ## Features